Going vegan isn’t the only major life change you can make during January. Katy Beskow looks at ways to be happier this year.

 Even the most sociable of people need some time alone, to recharge, reconnect and reflect.
 Whether you love the idea of a long bubble bath, finishing a chapter of a book, or simply having a mug of tea at the supermarket café, make yourself a priority at least twice a week.

 It’s a good idea to schedule in some ‘me time’ in your weekly routine, rather than just squeezing it in where you can.
-There’s no need to feel guilty about taking time out for yourself, it’s what helps you to become the best version of you!
+There’s no need to feel guilty about taking time out for yourself, it’s what helps you to become the best version of you and be happy!

 Smile and have fun

 Within the stresses and strains of modern life, it can be easy to forget to just have fun.
 Make time for spending time with positive family and friends, doing something you enjoy, or even running around like a child in a park!

 Switch up your Netflix documentary for some guaranteed-laugh comedy for a sure way to laugh your way into everyday happiness.
 Life can become too serious – smile more and look for fun in the everyday routine.
 You’ll feel more present in the moment too, with a more positive outlook.

 We all know that sharing updates across social media can be fun, but mindless scrolling through celebrity and influencer posts can often lead to feeling unsatisfied with our lives, a sense of missing out, or wanting more than we could possibly need.